MarkOverman1216/HiddenTimberFarm/README.md

 <strong>If the user who logs in is the stable manager:</strong>

-the application opens to a form for entering data about horse owners.
+the application opens to a form for entering data about clients (horse owners).

 ![Owner Data Input Form](./images_for_README/Owner_Info_Input_Form_Page_09a.PNG)